syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.class `Object`
 {:#members:nodes-class}

-Sets the UML class attributes,methods value through class.
-Applicable, if the classifier is a class.
+Defines the name, attributes and methods of a Class.
+Applicable, if the node is a Class.

 #### Default Value: